A-D-H-I/Focusrobin_Production/EMAIL_INVOICES_SETUP.md

 - **In test mode:** Check that `RESEND_VERIFIED_EMAIL` is set to your email
 - **In production:** Verify your domain is configured correctly in Resend
 - Check server logs for errors: Look for `[Invoice Email]` messages

-### "Google Drive upload failed"
-- Verify all Google Drive environment variables are set
-- Check that the service account has access to the folder
-- Make sure Google Drive API is enabled in your Google Cloud project
-- This is optional - emails will still work without it

 ### PDF not generating
 - Check server logs for `[Invoice]` messages